pirsch-analytics/docs/docs/billing.md

 ![Manage Your Subscription](static/billing.png)

-The page shows your current page view usage for all your domains (including deleted domains).
+The page shows your current page view, events, and 10% of session extension usage for all of your domains (including deleted ones).
 Click on **Show Details** to view individual domains.
 At the bottom, you have the option to receive an email alert when you reach a certain percentage of your usage limit.
 You can also turn this off.
-The usage limit will be updated once a day.

 To start a subscription, select the billing cycle and subscription plan from the menu and click **Checkout**.
 This will take you to our checkout page.
 Payments, subscriptions and credit card numbers are handled by [Stripe](https://stripe.com/).
 We do not store your payment information ourselves.